awsdocs/amazon-chime-sdk-developer-guide/doc_source/mute-unmute.md

-# ModifyChimeMeetingAttendees \(muting and unmuting audio\)<a name="mute-unmute"></a>
+# ModifyChimeMeetingAttendee \(muting and unmuting audio\)<a name="mute-unmute"></a>

-Allows the SIP application to modify the status of telephony attendees joined in the meeting by providing the Amazon Chime meeting ID and attendee list\.
+Allows the SIP media application to modify the status of a telephony attendee joined in the meeting by providing the Amazon Chime meeting ID and attendee list\.

 **Note**
 This action currently supports mute and unmute operations on telephony attendees\.
 Also, the current user must be joined into a meeting using the `JoinChimeMeeting` action\.
+This action can be performed on a `participantTag=“LEG-B”`, or a corresponding `CallId`\.

+This action only applies to the callLeg that joins from the SIP media application to `"+`*17035550122*`"`, or LEG\-B, or the leg that is joined from the SIP media application to the meeting\.

 ```
 {